 Gowda J. Physical and chemical response of juvenile Acacia tortilis trees to browsing.
 Experimental evidence.
 Functional Ecology, (1997); 11(1): 106-111.

 Alam H, Khattak JZK, Ppoyil SBT, Kurup SS, Ksiksi TS.
 Landscaping with native plants in the UAE: A review.
-Emirates Journal of food and agriculture, (2017); 729-741.
+Emirates Journal of Food and Agriculture, (2017); 729-741.

 AlDahmani WSOF, Mirza SB, Kalathingal MSH, Ridouane FL.
 Macro-mineral concentration analysis of Acacia ehrenbergiana (Salam) from the origin of Fujairah, UAE with staple food items as a mineral rich dietary supplement for arid and semi-arid lands of the world.
 Advancements in Life Sciences, (2022); 9(3): : 534-538